brimdata/super/book/src/super-sql/aggregates/collect.md

 ## Description

 The _collect_ aggregate function organizes its input into an array.
-If the input values vary in type, the return type will be an array of union of the types encountered.
+If the aggregated values vary in type, the return type will be an array of union of the types encountered.
+If no values are aggregated, the return value is an empty array.

 >[!NOTE]
->See [array_agg](array_agg.md) for a variant that matches PostgreSQL when
+>See [array_agg](array_agg.md) for a variant that returns `null` when no values
->no values are aggregated.
+>are aggregated, following the SQL standard.

 ## Examples